GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 ## Try to start positive

 If you really need the negative form of a method consider providing the positive part first and let the negative form call the positive form.
 Most of the time it is easier to implement the positive form anyway.
-Letting the negative form call the positive form has the added benefit of avoiding duplication and therefore limits the amount of code that has to be touched when requirements change.
+Letting the negative form call the positive form has the added benefit of avoiding duplication, which limits the amount of code that has to be touched when requirements change.

 {% highlight kotlin %}
 fun isNotDone():Boolean = !isDone()